erica-helen/Game-Viking/README.md

 # Game-Viking
-Game em python using pygame library
+Game in python using pygame library